« Hang Up To Virus Removal Windows 7Tell Tale PC Symptoms »

 No problem.

-Using my HP laptop and its Synaptics mouse pad I can show you how, yours may differ depending on the make of the laptop and the brand of the mouse pad and it’s controlling software.
+Using my HP laptop and its Synaptics touch pad I can show you how, yours may differ depending on the make of the laptop and the brand of the touch pad and it’s controlling software.

 We will approach this issue from two directions, first the easy way.